KarchinLab/open-cravat-modules-karchinlab/annotators/mistic/mistic.md

 The ClinGen Sequence Variant Interpretation Working Group reccommends that calibrated scores from select variant effect predictors are reliable as Very Strong, Strong, or Moderate evidence for Pathogenicity (PP3) or Benignity (BP4) within ACMG/AMP Guidelines (Pejaver, Vikas et al. “Calibration of computational tools for missense variant pathogenicity classification and ClinGen recommendations for PP3/BP4 criteria.”
 American journal of human genetics vol. 109,12 (2022): 2163-2177. doi:10.1016/j.ajhg.2022.10.013).

-MISTIC scores (that do not include the background population frequency of the variant) have been calbrated and validated as reliable to support Benign Supporting, Benign Moderate, Pathogenic Supporting, Pathogenic Moderate, and Pathogenic Strong ACMG/AMP evidence for purposes of variant classification in the clinic.
+MISTIC scores (that do not include the background population frequency of the variant) have been calbrated and validated as reliable to support Benign Supporting, Benign Moderate, Benign Strong, Benign Very Strong, Pathogenic Supporting, Pathogenic Moderate, and Pathogenic Strong ACMG/AMP evidence for purposes of variant classification in the clinic.

 | ACMG Category    | Strength    |    MISTIC Thresholds |
 |------------------|-------------|---------------------:|